aws-samples/nonprofit-samples/Resilience_Agent/README.md

 }
 ```

-Where YOUR-BUCKET-NAME is the name of the bucket you're using to store session information.
+Where `YOUR-BUCKET-NAME` is the name of the bucket you're using to store session information.

 10. Once that's complete, you should be able to run your agent running in AgentCore runtime!
-Open `agentcore-invoke.py` and modify lines 13-15 for your environment.
+Open [invoke-agentcore.py](invoke-agentcore.py) and modify lines 13-15 for your environment.
 Then call `python agentcore-invoke.py`.